 I’m Tyler Neville.
 I’ve been running Livin’ Deliberately since 2015.

-My goal here is to inspire.
-It’s not to brag about all my rad adventures or to preach my personal gospel to the masses, but to help people see that you don’t have to summit an isolated peak in Alaska to feel reconnected or to challenge yourself.
+My goal here was originally to inspire.
+It never was to brag about all my rad adventures or to preach my personal gospel to the masses, but to help people see that you don’t have to summit an isolated peak in Alaska to feel reconnected or to challenge yourself.
 Adventures of all degrees and all varieties exist in every place and they all have something to provide to you.

 It’s good for your soul to be outside.
 It’s good to spend a day being way too cold on a mountaintop or spending a summer night sleeping on the ground miles and miles away from cell phone service relying on your own wits and what fits into a backpack.
 It’s good to spend a whole day waiting for that one perfect wave and finally getting it.
 It’s good to trust your life to a rope and a harness a hundred feet off the deck on some cliff.
 It’s good to be stripped down to your bare essence and revitalized by it.
 It’s good to feel small, to be scared, and to challenge yourself and subsequently grow.